MrHedmad/kerblam/README.md

 This effectively causes the makefile run with different input data in this alternate run.

-> :warning: Careful that the *output* data will be saved as the same file names
+> :warning: Careful that the *output* data will (most likely) be saved as the
-> as a "normal" run!
+> same file names as a "normal" run!
+Kerblam! does not look into where the
+> output files are saved or what they are saved as.

+> :warning: Careful!
+As of now, kerblam! has no problem overwriting existing
+> files (e.g. `input.csv.original`) while running.
+See issue [#9](https://github.com/MrHedmad/kerblam/issues/9).

 This is most commonly useful to run the pipelines on test data that is faster to process or that produces pre-defined outputs.
 For example, you could define